-This section details our method for decomposing uncertainty into aleatoric and epistemic components.
+This section details our method for decomposing the uncertainty into aleatoric and epistemic parts.
 We start by defining the problem of uncertainty decomposition in trajectory prediction in Sec.~\ref{sec:problem_statement}.
-Then, in Sec.~\ref{sec:solution}, we describe our approach for calculating these uncertainties using an \ac{MC} approximation.
-We provide pseudo-code in App.~\ref{app:code}.
-Finally, we discuss the limitations of our approach with possible avenues to address these limitations in Sec.~\ref{sec:limitations}.
+Then, in Sec.~\ref{sec:solution}, we describe our approach for approximating these uncertainties using a \ac{MC} method.
+Finally, we discuss the limitations of our approach with possible avenues to address these in Sec.~\ref{sec:limitations}.